Michael P. Ellement

 Prior to joining James & Hoffman, Mr. Ellement was an Associate at Bernabei & Kabat, PLLC where he represented clients in employment and civil rights matters.
 Before that, he served as an attorney with the National Labor Relations Board in the Office of General Counsel where he focused on trial and appellate litigation.
 Directly following law school, he clerked for the Honorable Judge Ivan L.R.
 Lemelle of the United States District Court for the Eastern District of Louisiana, in New Orleans.

 Mr. Ellement is an accomplished author and legal scholar in the areas of labor and employment law, constitutional law, election law, and civil rights litigation.
 His work has appeared in a number of prominent legal journals, and has been cited in journal articles, policy papers, legal briefs, and textbooks.

-Mr. Ellement received his J.D. from the Catholic University of America, where he was a member of the school’s Law Review and its Trial and Moot Court teams.
-He is also a graduate of Siena College, where he was awarded Siena’s two highest student honors after working to make Siena one of the first Fair Trade Colleges in the country.
+Mr. Ellement was born in Buffalo, NY.
+He received his J.D. from the Catholic University of America, where he was a member of the school’s Law Review and its Trial and Moot Court teams.
+He is also a graduate of Siena College, where he was awarded Siena’s two highest student honors after working to make Siena one of the first Fair Trade colleges in the country.